-1. To document the habitats, metabolic activities, genetic composition and biomass of microbial communities in subseafloor sediment with very low total activity.

-- 2. To test how oceanographic factors (such as surface ocean productivity) control variation in sedimentary habitats, activities and communities from gyre center to gyre margin. - 3.
-To quantify the extent to which subseafloor microbial communities of this region may be supplied with electron donors (food) by water radiolysis, a process independent of the surface photosynthetic world. - 4.
-To determine how basaltic basement habitats, potential activities and, if measurable, microbial communities vary with crust age and hydrologic regime (from ridge crest to abyssal plain).
+- To document the habitats, metabolic activities, genetic composition and biomass of microbial communities in subseafloor sediment with very low total activity; - To test how oceanographic factors (such as surface ocean productivity) control variation in sedimentary habitats, activities, and communities from gyre center to gyre margin; - To quantify the extent to which subseafloor microbial communities of this region may be supplied with electron donors by water radiolysis, a process independent of the surface photosynthetic world; and - To determine how basaltic basement habitats, potential activities and, if measurable, microbial communities vary with crust age and hydrologic regime (from ridge crest to abyssal plain).

-We proposed to meet these objectives by (1) coring the entire sediment column at several sites along two transects in the region of the South Pacific Gyre (Figs. F1, F2); (2) coring and logging the upper 100 m of the basaltic basement at three key sites; and (3) undertaking extensive microbiological, biogeochemical, geological, and geophysical analyses of the cores and drill holes.
+We proposed to meet these objectives by

+- Coring the entire sediment column at several sites along two transects in the region of the South Pacific Gyre (Figs. F1, F2); - Coring and logging the upper 100 m of the basaltic basement at three key sites; and

+• Undertaking extensive microbiological, biogeochemical, geological, and geophysical analyses of the cores and drill holes.

 The project results address several significant questions.
-Are the communities in midgyre subseafloor sediment uniquely structured?
+Are the communities in mid-gyre subseafloor sediment uniquely structured?
 Do they contain previously unknown organisms?
 What are their principal sources of metabolic energy?
-Do their principal metabolic activities, and composition vary with properties of the surface world, such as sea-surface chlorophyll concentrations or organic flux to the seafloor?
+Do their principal metabolic activities and composition vary with properties of the surface world, such as sea-surface chlorophyll concentrations or organic flux to the seafloor?
 Is microbial activity is sustainable in subseafloor basalt by mineral oxidation (e.g., oxidation of iron and sulfur species in the basaltic minerals) for tens of millions of years after basalt formation?
 Are microbial communities recognizably present in subseafloor basalt older than 13 Ma?

 These questions can be framed as hypotheses to be tested.
-For example, we hypothesized that:
+For example, we hypothesized the following:

-- 1. A living community persists in the most organic poor sediment of the world ocean. - 2.
-Organic-fueled metabolic activity is extremely low and oxygen is the principal net terminal electron acceptor in this sediment.
-Consequently, the degree of an-aerobic activities is far lower here than in previously examined subseafloor sediments. - 3.
-The biomass and composition of this subseafloor sedimentary community is distinctly different from the communities observed in organic-rich anaerobic subseafloor ecosystems on the continental margins.

-- 4. H2 from water radiolysis is a significant electron donor for microbial respiration in the most organic-poor subseafloor sediment. - 5.
-Open flow continues in the very old basalt of the western gyre. - 6.
-Basalt oxidation may support chemolithotrophic microbial activity for 100 m.y. here. - 7.
-Biomass and activity decrease with basement age as electron donor accessibility decreases.
+- A living community persists in the most organic poor sediment of the world ocean. - Organic-fueled metabolic activity is extremely low and oxygen is the principal net terminal electron acceptor in this sediment.
+Consequently, the degree of anaerobic activities is far lower here than in previously examined subseafloor sediments. - The biomass, metabolism, and composition of this subseafloor sedimentary community is distinctly different from the communities observed in organic-rich anaerobic subseafloor ecosystems on the continental margins. - H2 from water radiolysis is a significant electron donor for microbial respiration in the most organic-poor subseafloor sediment. - Open flow continues in the very old basalt of the western gyre. - Basalt oxidation may support chemolithotrophic microbial activity for 100 m.y. here. - Biomass and activity decrease with basement age as electron donor accessibility decreases.

-Even if none of the above hypotheses are found to be valid, the results of Expedition 329 will significantly advance understanding of the subsurface world.
-Scientists will test the extent to which distinct oceanographic and geologic provinces contain distinct subseafloor habitats and distinct subseafloor communities.
+Even if all of the above hypotheses are falsified, the results of Expedition 329 will significantly advance understanding of the subsurface world.
+Postcruise research by Expedition 329 scientists will test the extent to which distinct oceanographic and geologic provinces contain distinct subseafloor habitats and distinct subseafloor communities.
 They will document the extent to which life in the low-activity gyre sediment depends on the surface photosynthetic world-and the extent, if any, to which it is metabolically independent of the surface world.
 They will place firm constraints on the potential for microbial redox activity in ancient subseafloor basalt and how that potential varies with crustal age over 100 m.y. or more.
 They will place firm constraints on estimates of total subseafloor biomass and habitable space on our planet.

-The results of Expedition 329 and subsequent shore-based studies will also test
+The results of Expedition 329 and subsequent shorebased studies will also test

-- 1. The factors that control evolution of geothermal circulation and chemical alteration in oceanic crust, - 2.
-Models of regional tectonic history, - 3.
-Geodynamo models, and - 4.
-Models of glacial-interglacial ocean-climate change.
+- The factors that control evolution of geothermal circulation and chemical alteration in oceanic crust, - Models of regional tectonic history, - Geodynamo models, and - Models of glacial-interglacial ocean-climate change.